Thank goodness it’s Friday! I am so happy. I just want to stay home and craft this weekend!

 What’s up?
 What’s the good word?
 I’ve just got one word this week-tired!
 Getting back to work after having been off for five days is ROUGH!
 I have not been productive at all.
 I am in the middle of doing so many things that I can’t get anything done.
 The Christmas tree is up but I’m not done decorating it.
 I am in the process of putting together our family Christmas cards, I have a pile of ironing to do.
 I am still reading the same book I started in the summer…my reading adventure is pretty slow.
 I guess everything will get done eventually.
 I am not going to worry about it too much.

-I need to worry about keeping ingredients for some fo my recipes safe!
+I need to worry about keeping ingredients for some for my recipes safe!
 I have the biggest eggnog lover ever in my home.
-My Julieta seems to think that I buy eggnog just for her.
-I must have a quick cup of it before she sees it otherwise nobody will get any.
-She can drink it all by herself.
-I can understand why she loves it…it’s creamy and sweet.
+I must have a quick cup of it before they see it otherwise nobody will get any. it…it’s creamy and sweet.
 Add a bit of rum to it and it is divine (for adults of course!).

 I had to hurry up and make these muffins before the eggnog disappeared.